jeffpar/lonedissent/_pages/transcripts/featured/brown1/davis-v-county-school-board.md

 judgment proceeding.
 Our friend on the other side, Mr. Marshall, said yesterday he realized there must be a transition period.
 We are operating under a court decree which says, &quot;Do that thing right now.&quot; </p>
-<p>MR. CHIEF JUSTICE VINSON: He was talking then, was he not, about segregation,
+<p><b>MR. CHIEF JUSTICE VINSON</b>: He was talking then, was he not, about segregation,
 and if it should be held that segregation per se was invalid, then he would be willing to let some time pass.
 But as I have understood him here, he says it is of the present, and it should be here admitted presently. </p>
-<p>MR. MOORE: Well, the short answer here really is that as a practical matter in the situation we are in with the building under construction, under the court decree, with our knowing it is going to be ready in September,
+<p><b>MR. MOORE</b>: Well, the short answer here really is that as a practical matter in the situation we are in with the building under construction, under the court decree, with our knowing it is going to be ready in September,
 all we could really do practically would be to close the schools down until June, and then come along with equality.
 Now, we do not believe that is in the interest of anybody. </p>